ethereum-optimism/specs/specs/interop.md

 The `L2ToL2CrossDomainMessenger` is a higher level abstraction on top of the `CrossL2Outbox` that provides features necessary for secure transfers of `ether` and ERC20 tokens between L2 chains.
-Messages sent through the `L2ToL2CrossDomainMessenger` on the source chain receive both replay protection as well as domain binding, ie the relaying transaction can only be valid on a single chain.
+Messages sent through the `L2ToL2CrossDomainMessenger` on the source chain receive both replay protection as well as domain binding, ie the executing transaction can only be valid on a single chain.

 #### Transferring Ether in a Cross Chain Message